Heisenberg’s Uncertainty Principle (HUP)

 Measurement Limits

 The uncertainty principle imposes a fundamental limit on how precisely we can measure quantum systems.
 It reveals that certain pairs of physical properties, known as complementary variables (like position and momentum, or energy and time), cannot both be known to arbitrary precision.
+This is not a flaw in our instruments, but a profound truth about the structure of nature.
+Even the most ideal measuring device cannot simultaneously determine these properties beyond the limit set by ℏ/2.

 Quantum Behavior vs. Classical Intuition